 While Moses’ owners are willing to spare his life—a miracle if we’ve ever heard one—this divine intervention has us crossing our fingers in the hopes that these farmers will save every one of their cows.

 Curious, clever, and loving, every cow is a beautiful marvel.
 Like dogs who form packs, cows prefer to spend their time together, forging complex relationships.
 Mother cows are unendingly maternal and can be heard crying out for their calves days after they are ripped apart from one another on factory farms.
-Spare the life of an animal every time you eat by going vegan—you’ll save more than 100 lives every year.
+Spare the life of an animal every time you eat by going vegan—you’ll save nearly 200 lives every year.
 Now that’s a lot of miracles!